flyaflya/causact/paper/JOSSsubmission.md

 # Summary

 The `causact` package provides `R` functions for visualizing and running inference on generative directed acyclic graphs (DAGs).
 Once a generative DAG is created, the package automates Bayesian inference via the `greta` package [@golding2019greta] and `TensorFlow` [@dillon2017tensorflow].
-The package eliminates the need for three separate versions of a model: 1) the narrative describing the problem, 2) the statistical model representing the problem, and 3) the computer model which codifies the model in a probabilistic programming language.
+The package eliminates the need for three separate versions of a model: 1) the narrative describing the problem, 2) the statistical model representing the problem, and 3) the code enabling inference written in a probabilistic programming language.
 Instead, `causact` users create one unified model, a generative DAG, using a visual representation.

 # Statement of Need